andrebask/thesis/12 - chapter7.md

 Looking at the benchmarks' outcome we can see that Kawa with first-class continuations (Kawa fcc), despite the overhead we measured in the previous section, performs slightly better then SISC.
 As expected, Kawa fcc performances are far from some JVM compilers, however, when compared with Guile and Racket they are within the same order of magnitude.

 ## `call/cc` memory usage
 I measured peak memory usage of the same five benchmarks introduced in the performance section, testing the same range of compilers.
+This time Kawa fcc performs similarly to SISC, except for the `fibc` benchmark.
+Kawa fcc also uses a similar amount of memory similar to racket in the `coroutines` `generators` and `ctak` benchmarks.
+Chez and Scheme to C compilers have performances unreachable for implementations using a VM, both in interpreted and compiled modes.

 ![Peak memory usage (interpreted code), 10 iterations, values in Kbytes \label{interp-tab}](figures/mem-interpreted-table.pdf)

 ![Peak memory usage (interpreted code), 10 iterations \label{interp}](figures/mem-interpreted.png)

 I repeated the same benchmarks using pre-compiled code.
 However, with relation to memory usage, the differences between interpreted vs compiled code is negligible.
-This time Kawa fcc performs similarly to SISC, except for the `fibc` benchmark.

 ![Peak memory usage (pre-compiled code), 10 iterations, values in Kbytes \label{compiled-tab}](figures/mem-compiled-table.pdf)